Plan before you travel

 - A health provider will let you know the result of the test.
 It can take several days for test results to be available, so make sure you do not leave it too late.

-- Assuming the test is negative, you will be given a hard-copy document with the results to take to the airport.
+- Assuming the test is negative, you will be given an electronic or paper copy of the results to take to the airport.
 In the unlikely event the test is positive, your health provider will talk with you about what happens next.

 - Take your negative test results with you to airport check-in.
 You may need to show your results to customs or immigration on arrival at your destination.